 In addition to increasing access, UW–Madison Online has the potential to drive economic development and improve life outcomes.

-In 2020, UW–Madison Online launched the first fully online degree, a BS in Personal Finance from the School of Human Ecology.
-In 2021, the program added bachelor’s degrees from the Wisconsin School of Business in human resources, management and marketing, and an additional degree from the School of Human Ecology in consumer behavior and marketplace studies.
+In 2020, UW–Madison launched the first fully online degree, a BS in Personal Finance from the School of Human Ecology (SoHE).
+The program continued to add degrees from the Wisconsin School of Business: the Business Administration–Human Resources BBA, Business Administration–Management BBA and Business Administration–Marketing BBA.

 UW–Madison Online continues the tradition of the Wisconsin Idea — a pledge to serve people beyond the boundaries of campus — by leveraging technology and resources to invite those who can’t come to Madison to be a Badger and finish their degree online.

 UW–Madison is not new to online education.
-In the past two decades, the University has offered master’s and doctoral degrees and certificates in online and other flexible formats for working professionals through the Professional Degrees and Certificates program.
+In the past two decades, the University has offered master’s and doctoral degrees and certificates in online and other flexible formats for working professionals through the Professional Degrees and Certificates program to expand educational access for people who aspire to complete higher education.

 The UW–Madison Online degrees are designed for people who have earned an associate degree or have some college credit (a minimum of 12 credit hours) but can’t attend college in person due to work, family, other obligations or obstacles.
 Courses taught by top-notch UW–Madison instructors accommodate the part-time student, and most students graduate in three to five years.
 Graduates leave with highly marketable skills and knowledge, ready to meet the needs of employers.